LexiPugh/practice-problems/README.md

 5. Day 67 - February 5th 2024: [Perfect Data Analyst from Analyst Builder](https://github.com/LexiPugh/practice-problems/blob/main/practice_problems/february2024/day67.md)
     - Languages Used: SQL & Python
     - Question Difficulty: Easy
     - Concepts Covered: In SQL I used a combination of the AND, OR, and IS NOT NULL operators to identify candidates that met specific qualifications.
-In Python I checked the fields for a certain value to determine if a candidate was qualified and used the & and | comparison operators to filter the data frame, accomplishing the same output.
+In Python I checked the fields for a certain value to determine if a candidate was qualified and used the & and | comparison operators to filter the data frame, accomplishing the same output
 6. Day 68 - February 6th 2024: [Gmail Users from Analyst Builder](https://github.com/LexiPugh/practice-problems/blob/main/practice_problems/february2024/day68.md)
     - Languages Used: SQL
     - Question Difficulty: Medium